safari experts, since 1991

 What can be done about it?

-These findings from the camera traps are a fantastic example of how using patient and calculated scientific methods have led to a deeper understanding of animal behaviour which, in this case, can be used to aid toward coexistence between elephants and humans.
-And, it’s because of the fact that crop foraging is a primary obstacle to peaceful co-existence that it’s important to gain a deeper understanding of not only why it happens, but what to do about it.
+These findings from the camera traps are a fantastic example of how using patient and calculated scientific methods has led to a deeper understanding of animal behaviour, which, in this case, can be used to aid the coexistence between elephants and humans.
+Crop foraging is a primary obstacle to peaceful coexistence, so it’s important to gain a deeper understanding of not only why it happens but also what to do about it.

-In their study, Smit et al found a high degree of variation in crop foraging among individuals, with the majority of bulls venturing sporadically and infrequently into the crop fields.
+In their study, Smit et al. found a high degree of variation in crop foraging among individuals, with most bulls venturing sporadically and infrequently into the crop fields.
 This is an important finding in relation to prevention strategies because it means that the legal or condoned killing of these bulls as ‘Problem Animal Control’ would result in a higher number of individual bulls being killed – a significant loss for a species already under major threat from poaching in the area.
-It also means that killing individuals as retaliation to incidents is unlikely to affect crop loss, as there are a high number of individuals who are foraging at irregular intervals.
+It also means that killing individuals as retaliation to incidents is unlikely to affect crop loss, as many individuals are foraging at irregular intervals.

-Further, the killing of these bulls would mean that the herd suffers the loss of important breeding individuals, affecting the population dynamics and structure of the herd.
-It would also mean that the young would potentially lose a vital source of social, behavioural and ecological knowledge if the bulls were to continue being killed.
+Further, killing these bulls would mean that the herd loses important breeding individuals, affecting its population dynamics and structure.
+If the bulls were to continue being killed, the young would potentially lose a vital source of social, behavioural, and ecological knowledge.

 elephants-tanzania-crops-community-conservation